informalsystems/hermes/docs/spec/relayer/Relayer.md

 ### Data availability

-Note that data written to a store at height h as part of executing block b (b.Height = h) is effectively committed by the next block (at height h+1).
+Note that data written to a store at height *h* as part of executing block *b* (`b.Height = h`) is effectively committed by the next block (at height h+1).
 The reason is the fact that the data store root hash as an effect of executing block at height h is part of the block header at height h+1.
-Therefore data read at height h is available until time `t = b.Header.Time + UNBONDING_PERIOD`, where `b.Header.Height = h+1`.
-After time t we cannot trust that data anymore.
+Therefore, data read at height h is available until time `t = b.Header.Time + UNBONDING_PERIOD`, where `b.Header.Height = h+1`.
+After time *t* we cannot trust that data anymore.
-Note that data present in the store are re-validated by each new block: data added/modified at block h are still valid even if not altered after as they are still "covered" by the root hash of the store.
+Note that data present in the store are re-validated by each new block: data added/modified at block *h* are still valid even if not altered after, as they are still "covered" by the root hash of the store.

 Therefore UNBONDING_PERIOD gives absolute time bound during which relayer needs to transfer data read at source chain to the destination chain.
 As we will explain below, due to fork detection and accountability protocols, the effective